carpedavid/mortalcoilrpg/content.en/docs/creating-a-character.md

 ## Inventory slots + starting gear

-You have a total of ten `inventory slots` that represent a backpack or bag (six slots) and your hands and upper body (four slots).
-Most items take up one slot.
-Small items can be bundled together into one slot.
-Bulky items take two slots and are awkward to carry, often requiring two hands.
+You have a total of ten `inventory slots` that represent your ability to carry items.
+Most items take up one slot, but small items can be bundled together.
+Bulky items take two slots and are awkward or difficult to carry, often requiring two hands.

+If you are carrying a full inventory, you are reduced to `0 HP`.

 You begin with the gear specified by your background.
 In addition, the equipment chapter contains a wide selection of weapons, armor, and adventuring gear for you to choose from.
-When you're in close proximity to civilization, you generally have easy access to any common items that you might need.
+When you’re in close proximity to civilization, you generally have easy access to any common items that you might need.

 ## The voice

 Everyone hears the voice differently.
-You know the one — the one that whispers in your ear, tells you things you shouldn't know, and offers to teach you the dark arts — that one.
+You know the one — the one that whispers in your ear, tells you things you shouldn’t know, and offers to teach you the dark arts — that one.
 What does yours sound like?
 Is it human?
 Artificial?
 Gendered?
 Does it speak with an accent?
 Do you hear words, see images, or simply feel it nudging you slowly down the path of darkness?

 When did you first hear the voice?
 Roll `1d6`, choose, or create your own triggering event.